How to Build a Diagnostic System of KPIs Using a Process ViewMarch 4, 2014 by Stacey Barr

 - Take advance orders for apples from green grocers.

 - Nurture and grow the apples throughout the season.

 - Ship the apples to green grocers.

-The first type of process measure is the Process Result Measure.
+The first type of process measure is the Process Outcome Measure.

-The results that matter to Shake The Tree Inc. from this process might include things like green grocer satisfaction with apple quality, and earnings per tonne of apples.
+The outcomes that matter to Shake The Tree Inc. from this process might include things like green grocer satisfaction with apple quality, and earnings per tonne of apples.

-They’d want to measure these, and we could call these measures Process Result Measures:
+They’d want to measure these, and we could call these measures Process Outcome Measures:

 - Average Green Grocer Satisfaction = The monthly average satisfaction that green grocers, who purchased apples from us in the month, have overall with the quality of apples they received.

 - Earnings Productivity = The average amount of revenue earned per tonne of apples picked.